isha-singhal/Image_Rotation/README.md

 # Week1-project
 ## IMAGE ROTATION
 This project implements Image Processing in C++ using Open CV.
 Rotating images by a given angle is a common image processing task.
 Although it seems little bit complicated, OpenCV provides some built-in functions making it easy to do it.
+In this project an image and an angle is taken as input from user, the image is read and then rotated by the given angle.
+The rotated image is also displayed.

 #### PROGRAMMING LANGUAGE USED: C++
 #### PLATFORM USED: MICROSOFT VISUAL STUDIO 2019